-- This document will be subject to continuous monitoring, refinement and audit by the Head of School. - This policy was last reviewed agreed by the Head of School in May 2023 and will next be reviewed no later than May 2024 or earlier if significant changes to the systems and arrangements take place, or if legislation, regulatory requirements or best practice guidelines so require.
+- This document will be subject to continuous monitoring, refinement and audit by the Head of School. - This policy was last reviewed agreed by the Head of School in May 2024 and will be reviewed annually or earlier if significant changes to the systems and arrangements take place, or if legislation, regulatory requirements or best practice guidelines so require.